sx444/Yelp_in_Hadoop/README.md

 # Yelp_in_Hadoop
+Big Data Analytics course project.
 Used Hadoop to analyze and summarize Yelp data.
 Python & MapReduce.